 Start with your water consumption.
 With an aerator, you can use less water when you take your daily shower.
 Dishwashers and washing machines may consume large amounts of water, too.
 If your machines are several years old, consider upgrading to newer models.

-Your home’s heating and cooling system requires energy and money to operate.
-You want your family to be comfortable all year long, but if you’re noticing increases on your energy bills, it may be time to upgrade your HVAC system.
+Your home’s heating and cooling systems require energy to operate.
+You want your family to be comfortable all year long, but if you’re noticing increases in your energy bills, it may be time to upgrade your HVAC system.
 While this replacement is an upfront expense, you’ll save money on HVAC energy costs each year.
 Proper maintenance is a critical factor in keeping your system running as efficiently as possible no matter its age.
 Schedule semiannual checkups before the cold winter months and sweltering summer weather.